ahmadawais/Emoji-Log/readme.md

 1. `🤖 TEST: IMPERATIVE_MESSAGE_GOES_HERE`
     > Use when it's related to testing.
     > E.g. `🤖 TEST: Mock User Login/Logout`

+1. `‼️ BREAKING: IMPERATIVE_MESSAGE_GOES_HERE`
+    > Use when releasing a change that breaks previous versions.
+    > E.g. `‼️ BREAKING: Change authentication protocol`

 _— That's it for now.
 Nothing more nothing less._